mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 The code above provides a simple implementation for registration of components.
-We define the "private" object called `_providers`, which contains all constructor functions of the registered directives, controllers and services.
-We also define the methods `directive`, `service` and `controller`, which simple delegate their call to `_register`.
-In `controller` we wrap the passed controller inside a function for simplicity, since we want to be able to invoke the controller multiple times, without caching the value it returns.
+We define the "private" object called `_providers`, which contains all factory methods of the registered directives, controllers and services.
+We also define the methods `directive`, `service` and `controller`, which delegate their call to `_register`.
+In `controller` we wrap the passed controller inside a function for simplicity, since we want to be able to invoke the controller multiple times, without caching the value it returns after being invoked.
+The method `controller` will get more obvious after we review the `get` method and the `ngl-controller` directive.
 The only methods left are:

 - `invoke`
 - `get`